HLammers/cybo-drummer/BUILDING_INSTRUCTIONS.md

   5. Solder the **reset button** (SW2) and the **DC power socket** (J1)
   6. Solder the **1×5 and 1×18 female pin header sockets** (J2 and J3)
   7. Solder all the **DIN MIDI sockets** (J4 to J15)

+> [!IMPORTANT]
+> Diodes need to be oriented correctly: they have a line marking their cathode (negative) side, which should match the similar marking printed on the PCB.
+>
+> The H11L1 octocouples need to be oriented correctly as well: [pin 1](https://en.wikipedia.org/wiki/Dual_in-line_package#Orientation_and_lead_numbering) is recognizable on the PCB as a square soldering pad.
+The print on the PCB also shows the identifying notch as can often been found on the octocoupler package (if the package doesn&rsquo;t have a notch, it would have a dot indicating pin 1).

 <br clear="right"/><img src="images/top_pcb.png" align="right">
 <img src="images/display.png" align="right">